-Beyond that, motorhomes require frequent hookups to recharge power, dump waste, refill water, etc. Choosing to road trip NZ by RV will force you to seek proper campsites with hookups at least every few days.
+Beyond that, motorhomes require frequent hookups to recharge power unless you have a pretty good van battery system, as well as dump waste, refill water, etc. Choosing to road trip NZ by RV will force you to seek proper campsites with hookups at least every few days.

 We only recommend choosing a motorhome for your visit to New Zealand if you have specific, physical needs that a campervan cannot fulfill.

 Acquiring a Campervan